fra-zelada/fra-zelada/README.md

 > <img
 > src="https://res.cloudinary.com/dwvkka6mz/image/upload/v1685126423/movie_uyzu4h.png"></a></p>
 >
-> Aplicación que simula la compra de un ticket de Cine.
-Se utilizó React / Next.js & Typescript, paginación y caché con SWR, y manejo de estado con Context Api + Local Storage.
+> An application that simulates the purchase of a movie ticket.
+Developed using React/Next.js & TypeScript, with pagination and caching using SWR, and state management with Context API + Local Storage.
 >
 > [Repo](https://github.com/fra-zelada/movie_theater)
 > [Live demo](https://movie-theater-delta.vercel.app/)